 If you love nature, green spaces, and crave adventure, a farm stay may just be for you!

-10. All the wide open spaces
+10. Enjoy the wide open spaces with a farm stay in Japan

 You can finally get away from the cramped city life.
 No crowded roads, no rubbing shoulders with smelly strangers on public transport – you get to roam and explore an entirely new place.
 Mostly, you get to take a breather and enjoy your vacation at a slower pace.